ro11net/tpi2-talos/README.md

 ## Install OpenEVS Jiva

-The default Pod Security Admission in our configuration will not immediately allow us to run priviledged pods on Kubernetes so first, we need to allow priviled pods in the openebs namespace so Jiva will be able to run.
+Our configuration's default Pod Security Admission will not immediately allow us to run privileged pods on Kubernetes.
+First, we need to allow privileged pods in the openebs namespace so Jiva can run.

-#

 - First create the namespace